 A number of studies have found that small rewards can make people more generous, friendly, and happy, as well as more productive and accurate in their work.

-At Google, employee satisfaction rose an impressive 37% when a small rewards scheme was put in place, suggesting that financial rewards are not the only thing happy, productive employees are looking for.
+At Google, employee satisfaction rose an impressive 37% when a small rewards scheme was put in place.
+This suggests that financial rewards are not the only thing happy, productive employees are looking for.

-As a company you can offer your staff a thoughtful reward program that might offer incentives, such as flexible working hours to show that you genuinely care about their needs.
+As a company, you can also offer your staff a reward program of incentives, such as flexible working hours to show that you genuinely care about their needs.

-But make sure that the rewards you are offering is in line with what your staff wants.
+Just make sure that the rewards you are offering are in line with what your staff wants.

-By offering positivity, engagement, connection, meaning and acknowledgement you can create an inspired and motivated workforce that are not only happy to be at work but are excited to contribute to the company at large.
+By offering positivity, engagement, connection, meaning, and acknowledgment, you can create a motivated workforce where people want to be there, and want to improve the company bit-by-bit.

 In the words of Shawn Achor,